dci-labs/example-cnf-config/upgrade_validation/README.md

 This hook prepares and launches the validation tasks from example_cnf_deploy role from [redhatci.ocp collection](https://github.com/redhatci/ansible-collection-redhatci-ocp/blob/main/roles/example_cnf_deploy/README.md).

-To ensure the previous run of T-REX (usually the default CR) is not polluting the results, all the event from the previous CR are removed.
+To ensure the previous run of TRex (usually the default CR) is not polluting the results, all the event from the previous CR are removed.

 | Name             | Required | Default    | Description                                 |
 |------------------|----------|------------|---------------------------------------------|